PandaRider/PandaRider.github.io/_pages/about.md

 Hello!
 I am Dou Heng but my friends call me Edmund

 I'm an undergraduate studying computer science.
 I'm interested in app development, systems security and embedded electronics.
-Through these different lenses, they motivate me in understanding how these can impact our everyday lives.
+I strive to create projects that make a positive impact to others.
 In between my commitments, I read anything from up-and-coming technologies to classical humanities.
+Get in touch with me at [edmund_pang@mymail.sutd.edu.sg](edmund_pang@mymail.sutd.edu.sg)

 After work gets done, I may be found practicing music or running marathons.